DevonLian/PYCASTER/README.md

 	\}\);</pre></code>

 # About
- It relies upon Node JS to create a lightweight server on the PI.
-You connect to the Pi, the server-side JavaScripts delivers a simple

 I had a Pi, I had a TV, I had a PC.
 And I was too lazy too get up and plug my pc to the TV through HDMI.
 So I plugged the Pi to the TV, and started looking for a screen casting software.